 Backlinking can be done in a number of different ways.
 The main takeaways of link building with your keywords are:

 - Always place backlinks to your website on sites that are relevant to your industry, target markets, and consumers.

 - Use your strategy keywords in the anchor text of your links whenever applicable.

 - Link the pages of your site together within content whenever applicable.

 It’s obvious now that social media for businesses is here to stay.
 Once a glimmer of hope for business growth, sites like Facebook and Twitter have emerged as effective commercial marketing tools.
 Social media allows you to connect to your customers and prospects on a more personal, less “salesy,” level.

 Utilizing your keyword strategy in social media can be done without pushing sales or making your fans and followers feel like they’re reading a pitch.
 Here at Anthem, we recommend that you utilize Facebook and Twitter primarily for your social media platforms.
 You’ll be able to reach a vast audience through both sites – allowing you to not only reach out to customers and prospects but also providing you with big enough platforms to make a difference with your keyword strategy.

 Using Keywords on Twitter:

-The hash tags used here not only categorize the Tweet for SEO, blogging, and insurance, but it also indicate to the search engines exactly what this tweet is about and what type of SERPs it should be pulled into.
+The hashtags used here not only categorize the Tweet for SEO, blogging, and insurance but also indicate to the search engines exactly what this tweet is about and what type of SERPs it should be pulled into.

 Using Keywords on Facebook: